 Cataract Extraction Surgery - Surgical removal of a clouded lens is considered the best, most successful treatment for this condition.
 Bascom Palmer doctors participated in the development of the femtosecond cataract laser which can be used just before surgery to soften the cataract and reduce astigmatism.
-The surgery is performed through a small opening at the front of the eye, the surgeon gently breaks up and vacuums out the clouded lens with the laser.
-This lens is then replaced with an intraocular lens (IOL), a clear, artificial lens surgically implanted inside the eye to replace the natural lens.
-An IOL acts like the eye’s natural lens by focusing light that enters the eye through the cornea and pupil onto the retina.
-Similar to prescription glasses or contact lenses, the IOL is chosen to match the patient’s visual needs.
-If you have astigmatism, your surgeon may correct it with a Toric IOL or another procedure such as LASIK or a limbal relaxing incision (LRI) to reshape your cornea.
+The surgery is performed through a small opening at the front of the eye.
+The surgeon gently breaks up and vacuums out the clouded cataractous lens with high frequency ultrasound.
+This lens is then replaced with a new artificial lens, called intraocular lens (IOL).
+If you have significant astigmatism, your surgeon may correct it with a Toric IOL or another procedure such as LASIK or a limbal relaxing incision (LRI) to reshape your cornea.
 Your doctor will guide you in choosing the intraocular lens that is right for you, depending on your condition and preferences.

 Lens options include

 Accommodating Intraocular Lenses - Alternatives to standard monofocal lenses, these accommodating lenses provide distance and some near vision.
 Presently, the only “accommodating” intraocular lens available in the US is the Crystalens.
 It generally gives good distance vision and usable intermediate distance vision for a computer screen.
 Most people can also read large type without glasses but some need reading glasses to read small type.

-Toric Single Vision Fixed-Focus IOLs - These fixed focus single-vision lenses help people with astigmatism see better for distance or for near vision than they would with a non-Toric single vision IOL.
+Toric IOLs - These fixed focus single-vision lenses help people with astigmatism see better for distance or for near vision than they would with a non-Toric single vision IOL.
 Although Toric lenses improve visual sharpness at a distance or near without glasses, they do not provide both near and distance vision simultaneously.